crystal-lang/crystal-book/syntax_and_semantics/blocks_and_procs.md

 ## Short one-argument syntax

-A short syntax exists for specifying a block that receives a single argument and invokes a method on it.
+If a block has a single argument and invokes a method on it, the block can be replaced with the short syntax argument.

 This:

 ```crystal
 method do |argument|